A small and vigorous black hole in the early Universe: Abstract

-Specifically, the H$\gamma$ luminosity observed in GNz11 ($L_{H\gamma}= 1.7\times 10^{42}~erg/s$) implies a mass of the BLR of only a few solar masses, depending on the specific density assumed.
-It would take just one or two supernovae to enrich such a small mass to solar, or even super-solar metallicity \citep{Juarez09}, especially within the small physical region associated with the BLR ($\sim$ 10$^{-2}$~pc for GN-z11) \cite{,Kaspi05,Mandal21}.
-These could be supernovae from supermassive stellar progenitors, with high nitrogen yields \citep{volpato+2023, charbonnel+2023, nagele+2023}.
-However, even without necessarily invoking exotic scenarios, given the accelerated metal enrichment of such a small, central region, it is also possible that secondary, recycled nitrogen production can occur within a timescale of a few tens Myr (especially given the very fast cooling times at such high densities, which allow star formation to quickly occur out of cooled SN ejecta).
-More extensive analysis of the metallicity and abundances in the high density limit should be performed in order to better assess this scenario.
-As an even more fascinating possibility, in the scenario where the BLR clouds are actually bloated stellar atmospheres in their giant/supergiant evolved stages \citep{scoville+norman1988, alexander+netzer1994, scoville+norman1995, alexander+netzer1997}, the apparent high nitrogen abundance could be explained in terms of their outer layer being removed by the AGN radiation pressure and the helium-nitrogen layers being exposed and blown.
+Specifically, the H$\gamma$ luminosity observed in GN-z11 ($L_{H\gamma}= 1.7\times 10^{42}~erg/s$, even assuming the extreme case it is not contributed by the NLR and HII regions) implies a mass of the BLR of only a few solar masses.
+It would take just one or two supernovae to enrich such a small mass to solar/super-solar metallicity, especially within the small physical region associated with the BLR ($\sim$ 10$^{-2}$~pc for GN-z11) \cite{Mandal21}.
+These could be supernovae from supermassive stellar progenitors, with high nitrogen yields \citep{volpato+2023}.
+However, even without invoking exotic scenarios, given the accelerated metal enrichment of such a small, central region, it is also possible that secondary, recycled nitrogen production can occur within a timescale of a few tens Myr (especially given the very fast cooling times at such high densities, which allow star formation to quickly occur out of cooled SN ejecta).

-We finally discuss our results within the context of the recent JWST findings of an excess of exceptionally luminous galaxies at high redshift, which has recently generated great interest, given that the implied UV luminosity function has been challenging to reconcile with models and cosmological simulations \citep{naidu_two_2022,finkelstein_ceers_2022,harikane_comprehensive_2022,Wilkins23}.
+We finally discuss our results within the context of the recent JWST findings of an excess of exceptionally luminous galaxies at high redshift.
 GN-z11 is the first of such hyperluminous galaxies at high-z to be spectroscopically confirmed, and for which such a detailed spectroscopic analysis has been feasible.
 The AGN scenario revealed by our analysis provides a natural explanation for the exceptional lumionsity of GN-z11.
-If this is representative of the broader class of luminous galaxies discovered at high-z by JWST, then it would greatly alleviate the tension with models and simulations, and may suggest a stronger role of AGN in the reionisation of the universe \citep{Giallongo19,Harikane23}.
+If this is representative of the broader class of luminous galaxies discovered at high-z, then it would greatly alleviate the tension with models and simulations.